krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 But in each an every case what we are doing is still best described as applying sequence filtration.
 In learning about the 3-4-5 right triangle, we might memorize a rule which allows us to fill in a missing side given the two other sides and a ninety degree angle in the correct configuration.
 Even if we don't know the pythagorean theorem, and even if our "experience" of reasoning about triangles does not involve the "experience" of applying the pythagorean theorem, it remains the case that we are applying the pythagorean theorem.
 And what holds for 3-4-5 triangle rules in relation to the pythagorean theorem holds for skyscraper heuristics, rules, and patterns, and their relationship to sequence filtration.

 Whatever we think of this argument by analogy, this question can in any case be left to the philosophers and psychologists, as there is another important _conceptual_ distinction which shows that sequence filtration is within the bounds of our approach.
 There is a difference between a guess-and-check technique which takes place _within_ a row or column and a _backtracking_ guess-and-check which involves making assumptions about one row or column and tracing out its consequences to find contradictions elsewhere on the board.
-And this distinction is a just a restatement of what marks off published from merely valid puzzles— which is just how we specified our problem, to start with.
+And this distinction is a just a restatement of what marks off published from merely valid puzzles-- which is just how we specified our problem, to start with.

 ## Sequence Filtration: Performance